 - Carbon Monoxide Detectors

-If there is a gas or fuel-burning appliance inside the bedroom or inside an attached bathroom to the bedroom, then the alarm must be placed inside the bedroom.
-Alarms must also be installed outside of each separate sleeping area in the immediate vicinity of the bedrooms, when the gas or fuel-burning appliance is outside the bedroom and/or there is an attached garage that connects to the dwelling unit.
+If there is a gas or fuel-burning appliance inside the bedroom or inside an attached bathroom to the bedroom, then the detector must be placed inside the bedroom.
+Detectors must also be installed outside of each separate sleeping area in the immediate vicinity of the bedrooms, when the gas or fuel-burning appliance is outside the bedroom and/or there is an attached garage that connects to the dwelling unit.
 A gas or fuel-burning appliance includes, but is not limited to: a water heater, furnace, space heater, stove, oven, boiler and/or a fireplace.

 - Construction Without a Permit

-- Dangerous Structures
+- Dangerous/Fire-Damaged Structures

 Fences must be in sound condition and at an appropriate height.
 On a corner lot, fences must not block the view of traffic at the intersection.
 In residential areas, solid fences may not be more than 6 feet tall with two exceptions: